barufa/TriviaSolver/README.md

 ```
 If everything ends correctly, the program is ready to be used.

-It is highly recommended to use Google Services to avoid character recognition errors.
+It is **highly recommended to use Google Cloud** to avoid character recognition errors.
 For this it is necessary to create an account in Google Cloud and register in the services of Google Cloud Vision.
+For this you can visit this [link](https://cloud.google.com/vision/docs/quickstart-client-libraries).

 ## How it works: